apptainer/apptainer-userdocs/oci_runtime.rst

 .. code::

-   $ sudo singularity oci create -b /var/tmp/busybox busybox1
+   $ sudo apptainer oci create -b /var/tmp/busybox busybox1

 .. note::

    Data for the ``config.json`` file exists within the SIF file as a descriptor for images pulled or built from Docker/OCI registries.
-For images sourced elsewhere, a default ``config.json`` file is created when the ``singularity oci mount ...`` command is issued.
+For images sourced elsewhere, a default ``config.json`` file is created when the ``apptainer oci mount ...`` command is issued.

-   Upon invocation, ``singularity oci mount ...`` also mounts the root filesystem stored in the SIF file on ``/bundle/rootfs``, and establishes an overlay filesystem on the mount point ``/bundle/overlay``.
+   Upon invocation, ``apptainer oci mount ...`` also mounts the root filesystem stored in the SIF file on ``/bundle/rootfs``, and establishes an overlay filesystem on the mount point ``/bundle/overlay``.